lowRISC/opentitan/doc/ug/dv_methodology/index.md

 These capabilities are currently under active development and will be available sometime in the near future:

-*  Provide ability to run regressions
+*  Provide ability to run regressions.